openswoop/SwiftyGPT3/README.md

-# Swifty GPT-3
+# SwiftyGPT3

-A description of this package.
+This package is a Swift wrapper for OpenAI's GPT-3 API.